mdekstrand/cs533-web/week2/index.md

 ## {{mbook}} Textbook Chapters

-This week's material uses chapters 5 and 10 of the textbook.
+This week's material uses chapters 5 and 10 of <cite>Python for Data Analysis</cite>.
 We aren't getting to everything in those chapters though.

 ## {{mvideo}} Groups and Aggregates